yassineerraji/Credit-Agricole-Internship-2025/README.md

 ## 📝 License

-This project is licensed under the ...
-License - see the LICENSE file for details.
+This project is licensed under the MIT License for now but may change soon.